Table of Contents

 - FIVE small things

-If you’ve never tried this approach, I highly recommend you doing so because it’s a life-changer!
+If you’ve never tried this approach, I highly recommend you do so because it’s a life-changer!

 2 STEP: Simplify Your Tasks